 Imanni: Believe that nothing is impossible and mostly believe in yourself, because when you believe you can do something you will find the way to do it, and do it well.
 Don´t let prejudice let you down and bad people can only make you stronger.
 I also advise that a good education is important and running constantly after knowledge is a must.
 A book and a pen can be great weapons.
 And please I do beg all of you: NEVER GIVE UP.
 Hope should only die after we do.

-Monika: Imanni, thank you for the interview!
+Monika: Imanni, thank you so much for this conversation.

 Imanni: Thank you for the opportunity, it was a pleasure.